The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Crofton type formulas

-By Proposition 3.8 {
+By Proposition \ref{variacions} {

-} We will show the previous expression is independent of $\epsilon$; i.e. all the terms containing $\epsilon$ cancel out.
-Hence, $\delta_X\mathcal C_r(\Omega)$ coincides with (\ref{eqvariacioepsilon}) since we know this happens for $\epsilon=0$.
-This will finish the proof.

-We concentrate first on the terms with $\tilde B'_{k,q}$.
-By putting together similar terms, the third line of (\ref{qual}) is
+} Next we show that the previous expression is independent of $\epsilon$; i.e. all the terms containing $\epsilon$ cancel out.
+We concentrate first on the terms with $B'_{k,q}$.
+By putting together similar terms, the forth and fifth lines of (\ref{qual}) are

-By putting together similar terms, the double sum in (\ref{qual}) (forgetting for the moment the terms with $\tilde \Gamma'_{k,q}$) becomes {
+By putting together similar terms, the double sum in (\ref{qual}) (forgetting for the moment the terms with $ \Gamma'_{k,q}$) becomes {

 } Note that the terms with $a=-1$ or $a=2h-n-2$ vanish, if they occur.
 Then, one checks that all the terms in the above expression cancel out except those with $h=n-r,n$, and those with $a=h-1$.
 Clearly the terms corresponding to $h=n-r$ are independent of $\epsilon$.
-The terms with $h=n$ sum up ${\epsilon^{r}} (n-1) \tilde B_{2n-1,n-1}'$, and together with the similar term appearing in (\ref{tal}) cancel out the first term in (\ref{qual}).
+The terms with $h=n$ sum up ${\epsilon^{r}} (n-1) B_{2n-1,n-1}'$, and together with the similar term appearing in (\ref{tal}) cancel out the first term in (\ref{qual}).
 Finally, the terms with $a=h-1$ are cancelled with the sum in (\ref{tal}).

+With a similar but shorter analysis one checks that the multiples of $\Gamma_{k,q}'$ cancel out completely.
+This shows that (\ref{qual}) is independent of $\epsilon$.
+Hence, $\delta\mathcal C_r$ coincides with the right hand side of (\ref{standard1}) since we know this happens for $\epsilon=0$.